sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

     - Add a flag to rerun a subset of evaluation with `used_rag=false` (skip runbook context injection) to compare context-injection vs no-context accuracy/hallucination/verification outcomes
 27. Output all results to `/evaluation/results/` as CSV + summary JSON, ready to turn into paper graphs (include a dedicated `failure_taxonomy.csv` and `diagnosis_recovery_gap.csv`)

+### Phase 8: Presentation dashboard (read-only visualization layer)

+**Why this phase exists:** every prior phase produces state changes visible only in DynamoDB/CloudWatch/S3.
+There is currently nothing to show a live audience.
+This phase adds a thin, strictly read-only visualization layer on top of the existing pipeline — it must not introduce any new write paths, remediation logic, or business logic.
+If it's not on screen, it doesn't belong in this phase.

+28. Implement `dashboard_api_lambda.py` behind a new API Gateway route (reuse the existing HTTP API from Phase 5's `approval_handler` if simpler, just add routes, don't stand up a second API Gateway):
+    - `GET /incidents` — returns recent `IncidentRecord` items from DynamoDB, newest first, paginated
+    - `GET /incidents/{incident_id}` — returns the full record, plus fetches `raw_data.json` from S3 for that incident so the detail view can show original observability data alongside the diagnosis
+    - `GET /results` — returns the latest summary JSON from `/evaluation/results/` (MTTR, RCA accuracy, hallucination rate, diagnosis-recovery gap, failure mode distribution)
+    - IAM role for this Lambda: read-only on the `incidents` table and the incident-data S3 bucket.
+No remediation, no approval, no write permissions of any kind — this is a hard guardrail, not a suggestion (see Guardrails section below)
+29. Build `/dashboard/web` as a minimal React app (Vite, no backend framework needed — it only talks to the API above):
+    - `IncidentFeed.jsx`: polls `GET /incidents` every few seconds, renders each incident as a card that visually reflects its current pipeline stage (`detected` → `diagnosing` → `pending_approval` → `approved` → `executed` → `resolved` / `not_resolved`).
+This is the main "watch it happen live" view for a demo.
+    - `IncidentDetail.jsx`: click into a card to see the raw collected data, the full `diagnosis` block (including `reasoning_trace`), the `remediation` block, and the `verification` block side by side — specifically laid out so a viewer can visually compare `diagnosis.confidence` against `verification.status` in one glance, since that comparison is the paper's headline result
+    - `MetricsPanel.jsx`: renders the Phase 7 evaluation results (`results/*.json`/CSV) as charts — MTTR distribution, RCA accuracy, hallucination rate, and the two novelty metrics (diagnosis-recovery gap, failure-mode taxonomy breakdown)
+    - `ReplayMode.jsx`: lets you pick a past incident_id from an evaluation run and step through its state transitions at a controlled pace (e.g., 1 stage every 3 seconds), so the demo doesn't depend on a live fault injection completing cleanly in front of an audience
+30. Deploy the React build as a static site (S3 + CloudFront, or just `npm run build` + local `vite preview` for the actual presentation if you don't want to manage another CloudFront distribution) — add this to `template.yaml` only if you want it reproducible via SAM; a manually-hosted static build is acceptable here since it's a demo surface, not part of the evaluated pipeline
+31. Confirm end-to-end: trigger a fault injection script from Phase 7, watch the incident card move through every state on the dashboard in real time, then open the detail view and confirm `reasoning_trace`, `diagnosis`, and `verification` all render correctly

+**Optional stretch additions** (do these only if time allows after 28–31 are solid — do not let them delay the core dashboard):
+- Confidence-calibration chart in `MetricsPanel.jsx`: plot `diagnosis.confidence` vs actual correctness across all injected runs
+- Hallucination highlighting in `IncidentDetail.jsx`: highlight the specific sentence(s) in `reasoning_trace` that reference a resource/metric absent from `raw_data.json`
+- A small `used_rag=true` vs `used_rag=false` toggle/filter on `MetricsPanel.jsx` to visually contrast the RAG-ablation results already computed in Phase 7

 ---

 ## Guardrails / Non-negotiables